youwen9h/academic-xiaohuzhang/content/project/2017_mbvsa/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++
 Voltage Stability is one of the major concerns for system operation.
-In this project, several real-time voltage stability assessment (VSA) approaches have been presented for both load bus and load area.
+In this project, several real-time voltage stability assessment (VSA) approaches have been investigated for both load bus and load area.